|

 For a picture to be considered as a guest you should have been able to identify it for genus and, in most cases,

 species.
-Most guests should be listed in the BSBI database if they are to be
+Most guest images of plants and flowers should be listed in the BSBI database if they are to be

 suitable for inclusion - certainly the genus should be.